mrbid/SNOWBALL2/README.md

 - Window/Borderless mode

 ## Joysticks
-By default the game will boot in single joystick mode, this means the first joystick it detects is utilized.
+By default the game will boot in single joystick mode, although you can enable double joystick mode via the command line.

+The mappings are designed for an Xbox 360 gamepad.

 When using joystick mode, the input/mouse sensitivity becomes a master input sensitvity.
 You can also fine tune the sensitivity of both Joystick 1 & 2.
 I personally like to have Joy 1 as a slower fine control and Joy 2 as a double speed reflex control.
 If you have both set to the same sensitivity when they are both engaged you will get double the speed.